kobihanoch/Strong-Together-App/README.md

 Version 3 separated the client and server into two distinct repositories.
-While previous versions relied on Supabase client libraries and server‑side functions written in Deno, we I use a dedicated Node.js/Express API for authentication, CRUD operations, WebSockets connection for realtime features (messages).
+While previous versions relied on Supabase client libraries and server‑side functions written in Deno, I now use a dedicated Node.js/Express API for authentication, CRUD operations, WebSockets connection for realtime features (messages).
 This change enables more flexible deployment options and made it easier to optimise queries with **indexes and SQL views**.